gismo141/laserIMUCalibration/README.md

 ./laserIMUCalibration_noBundle <PATH_TO_FOLDER_WITH_PCD_FILES> <INTERVAL_BETWEEN_SCANS>
 ```

 This launches the ICP-algorithm and calculates the transformation between every LiDAR-scan and its `<INTERVAL_BETWEEN_SCANS>` successor.
-To give a little feedback on the calculation-intensive task there is a small percentage-indicator that represents the amount of processed scans divided by the total.
-While processing the program writes its results in a file in the folder where the program was launched.
-The filename is: `icp_fitness_<INTERVAL_BETWEEN_SCANS>.csv`.
-The contents are separated by semicolons (;).
+A small percentage-indicator represents the amount of processed scans divided by the total to provide a little feedback on the calculation-intensive task.
+While processing, the program writes its results to the semicolon-separated-file `icp_fitness_<INTERVAL_BETWEEN_SCANS>.csv` in the executed folder.
 The first row is the unix-timestamp of the first scan, the second row is the unix-timestamp of the second scan and the third is the ICP-fitnessscore.
 The fitnessscore is according to the [PCL](http://docs.pointclouds.org/trunk/classpcl_1_1_registration.html#ab26742c383b6f5e86fb96a236fb08728) the sum of the squared distances divided by its total.

 An example `icp_fitness_1.csv` may look like: